- Mid-M25 – Early Human Settlement of the Prosperitas Sector –

 M31 – The Horus Heresy –

-The Emperor’s favoured son, Horus, turns upon him and leads several of his brothers into damnation and the service of the Archenemy, Chaos.
+The Emperor and his 9 Primarchs are opposed by the Arch Heretic, Horus, one of 9 Daemons in the service of the Archenemy, Chaos.
 In the resulting war Terra is besieged and through a combination of destroyed charts and shifting warp tides the Prosperitas Sector becomes one of the forgotten lost regions of the galaxy.

 M31-013.M41 – The Regency –